IMSY-DKFZ/anthropomorphic-phantoms/README.md

 ## Download data

-The data needed to reproduce the paper results can be found here: TODO Link The folder called `publication_data` has the following structure:
+The data needed to reproduce the paper results can be found here: https://doi.org/10.5281/zenodo.15102333 The folder called `publication_data` has the following structure:

 ------------